The Best Radon Detector to Make Your Home Safer

 Prolonged exposure to high levels of Radon can cause lung cancer, so it is important to detect and reduce high levels of Radon in your Home.
 The following are some of the best radon detectors to make your Home safer:

-Airthings Wave Plus – This is a smart radon detector that measures Radon and other indoor air quality parameters such as temperature, humidity, and volatile organic compounds (VOCs).
+Airthings Wave Plus – This smart radon detector measures Radon and other indoor air quality parameters, including temperature, humidity, and volatile organic compounds (VOCs).
 It connects to your phone via Bluetooth and provides real-time updates and alerts.

 Corentium Home Radon Detector by Airthings – This portable and accurate radon detector uses advanced technology to detect and measure radon levels.
 It provides hourly, daily, and long-term average readings, and is easy to use with a simple display.

-Safety Siren Pro Series 3 Radon Gas Detector – This plug-in radon detector provides continuous monitoring of radon levels.
-It features a loud alarm to alert you to high radon levels and displays the current radon level on the device.
+Safety Siren Pro Series 3 Radon Gas Detector – This plug-in radon detector provides continuous radon monitoring.
+It features a loud alarm to alert you to high radon levels and displays the current radon level.

 Radon Eye RD200 Ecosense – This professional-grade radon detector uses a highly sensitive ionization chamber to measure radon levels.
 It provides hourly and daily readings and has a mobile app for remote monitoring.

-First Alert RD1 Radon Gas Test Kit – This affordable and easy-to-use radon test kit provides accurate results within a few days.
+First Alert RD1 Radon Gas Test Kit – This affordable, easy-to-use radon test kit delivers accurate results in a few days.
 It includes a lab analysis fee and a pre-paid return envelope for easy testing.

 What Can You Do to Keep the Radon Levels Low